Get a jump start now by creating an account with our simple online tool.

 Working in an industry such as energy, health care, or finance?
 Are you trying to lead a non-profit organization through the current political and social climate?
 Need to better demonstrate the impact of your organization's programs?

-Learn more about the new Harris Public Policy Evening Master's Program at 1871.
-It's geared toward helping mid-career professionals traverse the social and public policy issues they and their organizations face.
+Learn more about the Harris Public Policy Evening Master's Program.
+Housed downtown, it's designed for mid-career professionals who are looking to make a measurable impact on the social and public policy issues they and their organizations face.
 The program culminates in a Master of Arts in public policy and can be completed in four quarters.
-Classes will be held on nights and weekends and take place at 1871 in the Merchandise Mart in downtown Chicago beginning January 2018.
+Classes will be held on nights and weekends and take place at 1871 in the Merchandise Mart in downtown Chicago.